Job title Journalist (magazine)

 Qualifications Business Management Degree

 Yes to always wanting to work in sport.
-No to always wanting to working in sports journalism because I wasn't always aware it was an option.
+No to always wanting to working as a sports journalist because I wasn't always aware it was an option.
 I've loved sport for as long as I can remember, so I knew I wanted to make it into a career in some way.
 I remember saying when I was about 10 that I wanted to be a PE teacher.
 With hindsight, I realise the main reason was because it was the only job relating to sport I had witnessed up close and personal.
 It wasn't until I started studying business at GCSE that I realised going into sport media - or the business arm of a football club - was an option.

 I considered doing a sports journalism degree but came to the conclusion that it would probably be a better idea for me to do something a little less 'niche', something that would provide me with a broader skill set should I one day decide that sports journalism wasn't for me.
 So I opted for Business Management at the University of Surrey, always with a plan to do sports journalism - specifically football journalism - as a hobby during my time at university.
 I was Sports Editor of a university publication (later Editor-in-Chief), an occasional co-host on university radio, and I volunteered for a football podcast in my spare time.
-I got a PR and Comms internship at the Football Foundation, the perfect placement for me.
-It enabled me to get an insight into public relations and communications in football whilst also having the opportunity to write for publications like fc business, Shoot! and the Non-League Paper.When my internship came to end in July 2013, I had a couple of months to spare before heading back to university for my final year.
+I got a job as a PR and Comms internship at the Football Foundation, the perfect placement for me.
+It enabled me to get an insight into public relations and communications in football whilst also having the opportunity to write for publications like FC business, Shoot! and the Non-League Paper.When my internship came to end in July 2013, I had a couple of months to spare before heading back to university for my final year.
 A lot of my friends went on holiday but I used the time to gain more experience in sports writing, securing work experience at the Daily Mirror, the Non-League Paper and my local paper on the Isle of Wight.

 What would you look for if you were recruiting someone?